open/close all folders

 - It also pays to be stealthy as other classes, since some stage objectives have an Instant-Win Condition and it's always good to have the first strike.

-- Perfect Dark has two missions, which, while not stealth entirely, rewards you with dual weapons for not being spotted by the guards.
+- Perfect Dark has two missions, which, while not stealth entirely, rewards you with dual weapons for not being spotted by the guards before a certain point.

 - A few missions in Water Warfare task you to slink, weaponless, past opponents to a point.
 In one, you just have to make it to the goal.
 In the second, however, you must take a treasure chest back to your base as well.